Virginia soldier surprises daughter after 9-month deployment overseas

 “I’m really excited for him to finally see, like, me and my team actually playing instead of just videos,” Piper said.

-Now that he’s home for good, the father and daughter said they plan to make up for lost time.
+Now that he’s home for good, Cortight and Piper say they plan to make up for lost time.

 “Just trying to do as much as she wants on her terms because she’s done everything on my terms and now I can do it on hers,” Cortright said.